rahulvarma1906/sails-hook-sequelize-blueprints/README.md

 # sails-hook-sequelize-blueprints

-This is a fork of the [sails-hook-sequeliz-blueprints](https://github.com/aristot/sails-hook-sequeliz-blueprints#readme) project, expanded to support multiple databases and connections.
-It's a quick and dirty implementation.
+This is a fork of the [sails-hook-sequeliz-blueprints](https://github.com/aristot/sails-hook-sequeliz-blueprints#readme) project, expanded to support sails v1.x and sequelize 5.x

 # Install